 The aim of EMAS is to promote the constant improvement of environmental performance of organizations, also with the help of: the introduction and the implementation, on the part of the organization, of an environmental management system the communication of information about environmental performance and an open dialogue with the general public and other concerned parties, also through the publication of an environmental declaration .

-The environmental management system requested by the EMAS standard is based on the ISO 14001:2004 regulation (see ISO 14000), the requirements of which are all cited, while an open dialog with the public is pursued by prescribing that organizations publish (and keep up-to-date) an Environmental Declaration containing the information and main data about its environmental impact.
+The environmental management system requested by the EMAS standard is based on the UNI EN ISO 14001:2015 regulation, the requirements of which are all cited, while an open dialog with the public is pursued by prescribing that organizations publish (and keep up-to-date) an Environmental Declaration containing the information and main data about its environmental impact.

 The organizations that are registered with EMAS, such as small and medium-sized enterprises, international agencies and organizations, including the European Parliament and the European Commission, can use a specific logo, according to the procedure and usage requirements established but the European Community's regulation.